 Ever since the introduction of the concept of laparoscopic surgery, the approach to surgical interventions has been completely changed.
-This minimally invasive procedure has not only led to improved wound infection rates but has also been observed to reduce the postoperative pain and duration of hospital stay.
+This minimally invasive procedure has not only led to improved wound infection rates but has also been observed to reduce postoperative pain and duration of hospital stay.
 However, regardless of improvements in surgical care, the adoption of laparoscopic surgery in India has been minimal and sporadic.
 We asked doctors about the major barriers that hamper the higher adoption of laparoscopic surgeries.

 Aim: To understand the problems faced by surgeons during laparoscopic surgeries in India